Dr. Wolfson would say that the heart is the most important organ in the body. Would you expect a cardiologist to think otherwise?

 Avocados are rich in healthy monounsaturated fats, which contribute to healthy blood flow.
 Healthy blood flow leads to a healthy brain.
 They also contain folate, vitamin E, potassium and magnesium, all of which are nutrients for brain health and reduced neuroinflammation.
 The brain also needs adequate amounts of dietary fat for proper functioning.
 Avocados are one of the best fats for the brain and the heart.
 An avocado a day keeps the doctor away.

 We consider organ meats a superfood as they have a very high nutrient density.
 Avocados tend to contain more nutrients (in the most absorbable forms) than any other food, gram for gram.
 Organ meats are also the best source of choline, which is an essential nutrient for the brain.
 They also contain key brain nutrients such as zinc, magnesium, potassium, chromium and omega 3 fatty acids.
 Additionally, they are rich in B vitamins such as B12 and folate, needed to support methylation and brain function.
-Try out some Paleo organ meat recipes today or supplement.
+Try out some Paleo organ meat recipes today or our Kick Start My Heart organ meat supplement.

 Organic berries are rich in age-defying antioxidants and anti-inflammatory nutrients.
 Their high levels of antioxidants are protective against age-related memory loss and neurodegeneration.
 These antioxidants are protectors of brain cells, but they also have other jobs too.
 One study showed that berries can actually alter the way that brain cells communicate and as a result, lower inflammation and enhance cellular survival in the brain.
 Throw organic berries into your daily recipes or try juicing fresh, organic berries.